Galapagos Unbound - Signature Tour | Galapagos Unbound

 Galapagos Travel Arrangements

-The simplest way to get to Guayaquil is to connect through one of several US cities, including NYC, Atlanta, Houston, Miami and Fort Lauderdale, which all offer direct flights to Guayaquil.
+The simplest way to get to Guayaquil is to connect through one of several U.S. cities with direct flights, including New York City (JFK), Miami (MIA), and Fort Lauderdale (FLL).

 Airport Transfer Upon Arrival: